-Please note, these requirements are effective as of September, 2014.
-For students who have matriculated prior to this date, please follow the requirements in place during your first semester of enrollment which can be found HERE.
-For questions, please contact your M.A.
-Program Director.
+Note: For students who matriculated prior to September 2014, please follow the requirements in place during your first semester of enrollment, found here.
+For questions, please contact your MA Program Director.

 1. Course Requirements

 2. MA Thesis Requirement